 The colors shown above are:

 - Top Row: Butter London Shop Girl, Butter London Ta Ta Lacquer

 - Bottom Row: Zoya Nina, Zoya Maura, Butter London Twist & Twirl, Butter London Hardwear Topcoat, Butter London Rather Red, Zoya Kylie, Zoya Louise

 Weird Face Stuff / Woo Woo Anti-Aging Routine

-Also, a word on wrinkles: when we recently shared people asked if I didn’t age.
+Also, a word on wrinkles: when we recently shared this picture people asked if I didn’t age.
 I definitely do have wrinkles, but I have noticed in the last year or so of using coconut oil every night before bed that my skin feels more hydrated and plumper if that makes sense – so it’s less dry and therefor my crinkly eyes and forehead don’t show up as clearly.
 So yes: coconut oil is my anti aging secret.
 I’m basically a witch doctor and if anyone has any ailment I say “put coconut oil on it!”
 Like that dad from My Big Fat Greek Wedding and his Windex.

 *This post contains affiliate links*